Swim Team Handbook

 If you have a vacation planned, or your child is ill, missing a swim meet isn’t the end of the world.
 HOWEVER, direct communication with coaches is extremely important.
 Your child’s absence may mean that his or her entire relay team misses its race – and that can mean disappointing other children.
 The sooner the coaches know which swimmers will be missing from a meet, the better.
 Please keep coaches’ phone numbers handy and call in absences as soon as possible.

 Swimmers are encouraged (but not required) to purchase a Charleston Team Swimsuit.
 They are available online over at Toad Hollow Athletics.
 For practice suits, there are great deals available at Costco, TJ Maxx, and www.swimoutlet.com.
 Swimmers should have good goggles — and the staff at any sports store can show you how to tell if goggles fit your child.
 Swimmers are also encouraged to wear swim caps.

 Cherry Bowl is always the last Saturday in July

 Cherry Bowl is a very special event for Cherry Hill Swim Clubs.
 All 12 Cherry Hill clubs participate in this all-day event (think super-sized swim meet).
-Cherry Bowl is held at a different club each year (never at Charleston, because our club is too small), and it is an intense and fun experience for everyone involved.
+Cherry Bowl is held at a different club each year, and it is an intense and fun experience for everyone involved.

 Unlike our regular meets, in which every child is included, not every swimmer is chosen to swim in Cherry Bowl.
 Only one child per age group may participate in each individual event, and only one relay team per age group may participate in each of the two relays.
 During the week leading up to Cherry Bowl, the team converts its practices to “taper” practices, where kids will race more and often make incredible improvements to their swim times.
 Whether or not your child is planning to swim in Cherry Bowl, he or she is expected to participate in practices that week.